Enabling International Trade

 The Cobden Way

-Richard Cobden, diplomat, statesman, believed that free trade leads to a reduction in armaments and the promotion of international peace.
+Richard Cobden, diplomat, statesman, believed that free trade brings peace and harmony among nations.

 He was tireless in promoting open trade between nations as a means of economic development for all classes.
-His work led to the repeal of corn tariffs in Britain and a commercial treaty between that country and France in 1860, the first free trade agreement of its kind, which included a "most favoured nation" clause that ensured equal trade treatment between countries.
+His work led to the repeal of corn tariffs in Britain and a groundbreaking free trade treaty between Britain and France in 1860, the first of its kind, which included a "most favoured nation" clause ensuring equal trade treatment between countries.
 This clause has been incorporated into all modern multilateral free trade agreements.